 During German occupation Ulica Heltmana, running along the eastern side of the KL Płaszów camp, was known as 'SS-strasse' as it was here that the Nazi officers had their quarters, including camp commandant Amon Goeth's villa at number 22.
 Known as the 'Red House' due to its paint job at that time, the building was later returned to the family that owned it before the war; in 2015 the property was controversially sold to a private investor and completely renovated for use as a modern family residence, with no acknowledgement of the site's wartime history.
+It is not open to the public.

 As Seen in Schindler's List